mericadil/2FMonopoly/README.md

 - Pawns and dice will have nice movement animations.
 - Occupied properties will take the player’s color.
 So it will be easier to determine which player has which property.
-- We will add background music and buttons to adjust the music level.
+- We will add background music and buttons to adjust the music level.<br />
-* Game Modes:
+* Game Modes:<br />
 **1. Blitz:** ​ In this game mode, we adopt a similar approach to the Monopoly game same <br />
 as the Fast Chess (Blitz).
 All four to six players (up to change) will have a timer set at the specified value at the start of the game.
 At each round, the passed time is